boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 ![Default Pinboard](/static/assets/managing-resources/images/default-pinboard.png)

 The default pinboard will be loaded when the user navigates to the Pinboard page.
-Click [here](/managing-resources/manage-pinboards/) to learn more about pinboards.
+Click on the [Manage Pinboards](/managing-resources/manage-pinboards/) to learn more about pinboards.

 ### Dashboard settings
 #### AutoSave filter